Best time to go to Tenerife

 The "penitents" in pointed hoods, barefoot "Nazarenes", and religious statues take over the streets for a week of solemn processions

-Semana Santa (Holy Week) has been widely celebrated on the Canary Islands since medieval times.
-The largest island of Tenerife is no exception, and its historical cities see countless religious ceremonies and street processions throughout the week leading to Easter.
+The largest island of Tenerife is no exception to Spain's celebrations, and its historical cities see countless religious ceremonies and street processions throughout the week leading to Easter.
 The celebration starts on Palm Sunday and continues to Easter Day.
-During the solemn season, most congregations have at least one daily procession with a church service.
+During the season, most congregations have at least one daily procession with a church service.
 But, the most remarkable day is Good Friday commemorating the death and burial of Jesus Christ.

 Holy Week processions

 The most memorable processions involve members of different religious brotherhoods.
-The iconic "penitents" wearing long cloaks with pointed hoods that totally cover their faces and revealing only their eyes.
-Other participants of solemn parades are "Nazarenos" who typically walk barefoot and carry shackles or large wooden crosses.
-Also, it's common to parade huge floats with heavy religious statues through the streets by dozens of people.
+These iconic "penitents" are wearing long cloaks with pointed hoods that totally cover their faces and revealing only their eyes.
+Other participants of solemn parades are "Nazarenos", who typically walk barefoot and carry shackles or large wooden crosses.
+Also, it's common to parade huge floats with heavy religious statues through the streets.
 The parades make painfully slow progress, traditionally accompanied with sombre religious music by a brass band.

 Where to see Holy Week celebrations in Tenerife